 How to Obtain Probate Documents in Duval County, Florida

-All this information gives you the ability to request copies of the will and any other documents you are interested in viewing from the probate clerk's office, or you can try contacting the executor or the executor's attorney for additional information.
+All this information gives you the ability to request copies of the will and any other documents you're interested in viewing from the probate clerk's office, or you can try contacting the executor or the estate's attorney for additional information.

 How to Request Copies of Probate Court Documents

 A search can be done at the court after you've located the appropriate county and you have the case information.
 The Circuit Court handles probate in Duval County, Florida.

 The steps involved in obtaining a copy of a will or other probate document include:

 - Appearing in person and asking for a copy of the will or another probate document.
 The Duval County courthouse offers a computer system on site that will allow you to conduct your search and make your request electronically.
 By law, the clerk cannot help you fill out any necessary forms or give you legal advice.

 - Making a written request by fax or mail if applying in person isn't feasible.
 Include the decedent's full name and his date of death.
 There's a $2 search fee as of 2018.
 There may be a copying fee as well based on the number of pages that the will and another probate document contain.
 Fees must be paid by business check, cashier's check, or money order—personal checks aren't accepted.
 Provide a self-addressed, stamped envelope for mailing the copies if you're not making the request in person.

 The mailing address for Duval County is: Duval County Clerk of Courts, Attn: PROBATE DEPARTMENT, 501 West Adams Street, Room 1173, Jacksonville, FL 32202.